adCenter -

 Dynamic Retargeting -

-Ads shown to users who have already been to your site containing images and information about the exact item they viewed.
+Digital ads which are shown to users who have already been to your site, which contain images and information about the exact item they viewed.
+This helps to push users who may have been uncertain toward completing a purchase or requesting information, especially in

 eCommerce -